Graphic Video: Columbus Police Release Bodycam Video of Shooting

-Columbus Police Department officials released an officer’s bodycam video showing the seconds leading up to the shooing of a teenage girl.
+Columbus Police Department officials released an officer’s bodycam video showing the seconds leading up to the shooting of a teenage girl.
 The chaotic video shows a fight in progress.

 The Columbus Division of Police released a bodycam video showing Tuesday’s shooting of a young black girl who appeared to be armed with a knife.
 The video appears to show the girl fighting with another girl as the officer opens fire.